MontyThibault/centre-of-mass-awareness/forcePlates/Readme.txt

 ### Maya plugin
 The plugin is the MayaPlugin.py script that can be found in the MayaIntegration folder.
 This script spawns a Python thread that runs inside of Maya and updates the sensors at 60Hz.
 Automated reloading is done by binding the MayaReload.py script to a shelf button within Maya.

+Note: this plugin is depreciated and replaced with a pair of standalone Python programs.